k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/03_hardware_req_for_prod.md

 </table>

-For Cloud-based VM, NVMe storage type is preferred for high performance.
+For Cloud-based VM, NVMe storage type is preferred for a high performance.

 Further details are found below: